-When your NARSUM and any specialty addenda are completed, you will have several days to determine whether you concur, non-concur or wish to request an impartial medical review.
-This decision will be based upon both the contents of these documents and your own goals.

-While you may file a letter of exception/rebuttal to correct inaccurate information or submit new medical and nonmedical evidence for the drafter's review, it is often best to first seek an impartial medical review.
-If you do not agree with the findings of the impartial medical review, you may then submit a letter of exception to rebut the NARSUM.
+When your NARSUM is completed, you will have several days to determine whether you concur, non-concur or wish to request an impartial medical review.
+This decision will be based upon both the contents of the NARSUM and your own goals.
+While you may file a rebuttal to correct inaccurate information or submit new medical and nonmedical evidence for the drafter's review, it is often best to first seek an impartial medical review.
+If you do not agree with the findings of the impartial medical review, you may then submit a rebuttal within the allotted time period of receiving it.